Support for Lactation and Breastfeeding

 Learn more about anxiety disorders in the “perinatal” period, the time during pregnancy and after the birth of a child.

 Information regarding FMLA, paid and unpaid time off, and contact information for Human Resources

 Contact the U-M Benefits Office for information about adding a new child to health care and dental insurance programs.
 Note: you have 30 days from the birth of the child or the date of adoption to add your new dependent to your benefits coverage, or you will have to wait until the annual open enrollment period.

-The U-M Work-Life Resource Center offers a sick child and backup child care service (Kids Kare at Home) that may be partially subsidized based on income, as well as information on Financial Assistance for Child Care for income-eligible families.
+The U-M Work-Life Resource Center offers child care search resources, a sick child and backup child care service (Kids Kare at Home) that may be partially subsidized based on income, as well as information on Financial Assistance for Child Care for income-eligible families.

 Special Needs and Disability Resources

 Assessment and other resources, support, and information for Washtenaw County special education students and their families, plus a listing of all other Intermediate School Districts in Michigan.